rrnazario/score-finder-mq/README.md

 (...)

-Save this file and fill GetValue() method with its full path.
+Save this file and fill the full path in "mockFileFullPath" variable at GetValue() method.

 Debug "BuscadorPartitura.Orquestrador", "BuscadorPartitura.Controller" and "BuscadorPartitura.Presentation.Telegram" projects.